Master Admission per September 2017

 The final deadline to submit your proof of English sufficiency and/or GMAT score greater than 600 is 15 July 2017.

 Your GPA will be calculated over all your Bachelor results.
-Students can therefore participate in the resit examinations of all Bachelor courses in the Summer of 2017.
+Students can therefore participate in the resit examinations of all Bachelor 2 and Bachelor 3 courses in the Summer of 2017.
 As a result, it might be uncertain until 25 August 2017 whether or not your GPA will be sufficient to start the programme.

 Students who are afraid that their GPA will not be sufficient, should start preparing the GMAT-exam well in advance or consider other master programmes at other Dutch or international universities.